§ 40.1-22-3. Definitions.

 (2) "Client" means any developmentally disabled adult who is in potential need, or is receiving services aimed at alleviating his or her condition of functional dependence.

-(3) "Department" means the department of mental health, retardation, and hospitals.
+(3) "Department" means the department of behavioral healthcare, developmental disabilities and hospitals.

 (4) "Development, education, rehabilitation, and care" means physical development, application of these abilities to meaningful occupations, development of personal and social skills, all of which are directed to the objective of independent living and self-maintenance.
 Care also includes medical care, surgical attendance, medication, as well as food, clothing, supervision, and maintenance furnished to a resident.

-(5) "Director" means the director of the department of mental health, retardation, and hospitals or his or her designees.
+(5) "Director" means the director of the department of behavioral healthcare, developmental disabilities and hospitals or his or her designees.

 (6) "Facility" means any public or private facility, inpatient rehabilitation center, hospital, institution, or other domiciliary facility, the office of developmental disabilities or any part thereof, equipped to habilitate, on a residential basis, persons who are developmentally disabled and in need of residential care.
 This shall include any facility maintaining adequate staff and facilities within the state providing in-residence supervision and habilitation and approved by the director upon application of the facility.
 Included within this definition shall be all institutions and facilities under the control and direction of the director.
 Nothing contained herein shall be construed to amend or repeal any of the provisions of chapters 17 or 17.4 of title 23, or of chapter 15 of title 40, or of chapter 21 of this title or of chapter 72.1 of title 42.
 Whenever it shall be brought to the attention of the director that any private facility may not have adequate staff, or facilities as determined by regulations of the director, then the facility shall not be approved for the placement of developmentally disabled adults under the provisions of this chapter.